 First up, I am a right-hander.
 So the following is not advice.
 Instead, I've done my best to analyse a left-handed approach to Western calligraphy by turning myself into a left-hander for a few hours, in which state I learnt a few things.

-The fact is that, because most people are right-handed, most resources, tools and expectations are shaped for right-handers, and this means that left-handed calligraphy does present difficulties.
+Fact: most resources, tools and expectations are shaped for right-handers, and this means that left-handed calligraphy does present difficulties.
 These difficulties are rarely visible to righties, and even more rarely understood.

 Yet many successful calligraphers are left-handed.
 I was taught a course in italics by one of the best-known today, Gaynor Goffe.
 Others are linked below.